Treboder/WebAppMonitoringUbuntu/README.md

 The experimental setup described here contains two AWS EC2 instances of type t2.micro with Amazon-Linux, associated to AWS' Elastic IPs.

 # 2. QUICKSTART
-The project provides two shell scripts that manage the entire installation/configuration routine.
+The project provides shell scripts installing and configuring a demo web server and a monitoring server.
-The first script prepares the web app server with two apps and the second sets up the monitoring server with Prometheus and Grafana.
+There are two scripts that manage the entire installation/configuration routine, one for the demo web server two apps and the second sets up the monitoring server with Prometheus and Grafana.
 After performing all the steps described here, all services should be up and running.
 The only thing to be done manually is to adjust the IPs to your own IPs ;-)

-## 2.1.
-PREREQUISITES
+## 3. PREREQUISITES

 ### YUM vs. DNF
 For Strato-Server runnning on Ubuntu, replace yum with dnf